chrisluedtke/pyflashcards/README.md

 # pyflashcards

-Simple way to log and study python tidbits
+A simple way to log and study python tidbits

 ```
 $python pyflashcards